Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The 'P' parameter is used to report specific information.
 The details vary between releases.
 As at RepRapFirmware version 3.41 they are:

-* P1 print summary test report (additional parameters: Taa:bb = min/max accepted MCU temperature reading, Vaa:bb = min/max VIN voltage reading, Waa:bb = min/max 12V regulator voltage reading if applicable)
+* P1 print summary test report.
+Parameters:
+  * required parameters: **Taa:bb** = min/max accepted MCU temperature reading, **Vaa:bb** = min/max VIN voltage reading
+  * optional parameter: **Waa:bb** = min/max 12V regulator voltage reading if applicable
+  * NOTE: M122 P1 subfunction is provided for factory testing purposes only, so the details are liable to be changed without notice
 * P100 print a summary of recent moves (only if move logging is enabled in the firmware build)
 * P101 print the status of an attached DueX expansion board (Duet 2 only)
 * P102 print how long it takes to evaluate the square root of a 62-bit unsigned integer